NitinReddyUNT/Cyber-Essentials-HTB/README.md

 2)Pwntools : "Pwntools" is a powerful tool for hackers, enabling them to create custom codes for accessing computer systems.
 It allows us to create a sophisticated payload, such as a hidden message, to take advantage of vulnerabilities in the Scanner challenge on Hack the Box, giving us an advantage in the game.

+Conclusion :
+This Hack The Box challenge helped us improve technical skills and problem-solving abilities, giving a better understanding of typical attack methods.
+It also promotes resilience and community involvement, while emphasizing the importance of paying close attention to detail and being persistent.